-Many companies have turned to cloud-based contact center software (or call center).
-The software offers features like easy call routing, callbacks, an interface that include session records, easy integration with multiple devices, and video calls - has made life easier for support agent as well as for the customer.
+Many companies have turned to cloud-based contact center (or call center) software.
+The software offers features like easy call routing, callbacks, an interface that includes session records, easy integration with multiple devices, and video calls - making life easier for support agents as well as customers.

-Contact center solution which was earlier designed to provide only phone support has now switched their focus in providing omnichannel customers service.
+Contact center solutions, which were earlier designed to provide only phone support, have now switched their focus to provide omnichannel customer service.

-Information integration across different channels, which, in turn, improves the customers’ experiences has become a necessity.
+Information integration across different channels, which improves customer experience, has become a necessity.

-Some of the prominent channels used by a modern contact center software to provide customer service and support are Email, Social media, Website support, VoIP, Live Chats, etc.
+Some of the prominent channels used by modern contact center software to provide customer service and support are email, social media, website support, VoIP, and live chats.

-Among all live chat has gained the maximum attention of the contact center solution provider.
+Out of all of these, live chat has gained the most attention from contact center solution providers.

-Contact centers are rapidly adopting intelligent live chat software as several studies have shown that integrating a live chat feature on your website and apps improves one-time contact resolution.
+Contact centers are rapidly adopting intelligent live chat software on the back of several studies showing that integrating live chat improves one-time contact resolution.

 According to businees2community - It takes only 42 seconds to solve problems using live chat.

-Live chat is important in the contact center because it helps to eliminate the need for a complicated IVR system.
-Essentially, live chat:
+Live chat is important in contact centers because it helps eliminate the need for complicated IVR systems.

-However, the questions still arise that Why should you add contact center chat to the contact center channels you already use?
-First of all, let's look at it from the customer's side.
+However, the question still arises “why should you add contact center chat to the contact center channels you already use?”.

 According to a survey by eDigital, 73% of customers who use live chat are satisfied with their experience.
 This is far higher than other customer support options.